ysmood/goob/readme.md

 # Overview

 A lightweight observable lib.
+The problem of go channel is that is doesn't support unlimited buffer size, it's a pain to decide what size to use, this lib will dynamically handle it.

+- unlimited buffer size
 - one publisher to multiple subscribers
 - thread-safe
 - subscribers never block each other
 - publishing order is the same as listening order

-The trade-off is the subscribers may delay sometime (between 1ns to 1ms) when new events come.